-English Teacher - from Dec 31, 2017 - 2 jobs for 13 months in NPH Honduras.
+English Teacher (Montessori and Secondary School ) from Jul 1, 2019 - 2 jobs for 13 months in NPH Honduras.
 Urgent!

 - Proficient in spoken Spanish/ or Creole (for Haiti)